Jim Carrey: 2000–2011: Established actor and diversification

 Olaf is a humorless villain in the book.
 He's not amusing like Carrey at all.
 To which I would counter: If you can't let Carrey be Carrey, put someone boring and less expensive in the role.
 In his various disguises he's rubbery, inventive and improvisationally inspired.
 I particularly liked his passing imitation of a dinosaur.

 That same year, Carrey was inducted into the Canadian Walk of Fame.
 In 2005, Carrey starred in the remake of Fun with Dick and Jane with Téa Leoni, which grossed $200 million with a profit of $100 million.
+Carrey was initially cast to provide the voice of RJ for the DreamWorks Animation film Over the Hedge, but he ultimately quit the project because he was uncomfortable with not having full control over his character's physical and facial movements.